 Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or for people to look at their watch throughout an engagement.

 Western bathing attire should only be worn at hotels or private beaches

-When seated with a Qatari, avoid showing the sole of your shoe
+When seated with a Qatari, expats should avoid showing the soles of their feet

 Traditionally, the right hand is used for shaking hands and eating, even for left-handed people